VHMDigital/Streamlit/frontend/README.md

 ### Making changes to dependent libraries

-If you make a change in any of the dependent libraries, there are two ways:
+If you make a change in any of the dependent libraries, there are three ways:

+**EASIEST - Run `make frontend-dev`**

+This command will do the following:

+1. Build Frontend Dependencies
+2. Run `yarn dev` in the `frontend` which concurrently runs `yarn buildWatch` in dependent directories and `yarn start` in @streamlit/app.

+This is the most foolproof, but it can duplicate efforts (e.g. what if the frontend dependencies were already built)

+**SOMEWHAT EASY - Run `yarn dev` in the `frontend` directory**

+This sidesteps the frontend dependencies requirement assuming you've handled this on your own.

-**Run `yarn buildWatch` in the dependent library directory** (or `yarn workspace @streamlit/WORKSPACE buildWatch` in the `frontend` directory).
+**ADVANCED - Run `yarn buildWatch` in the dependent library directory** (or `yarn workspace @streamlit/WORKSPACE buildWatch` in the `frontend` directory).

-This minimizes the CPU in investigating other packages, but it requires knowledge of the dependency chain.
+This minimizes the CPU in investigating other packages, but it requires knowledge of the dependency chain in ensuring proper package dependencies are managed.

 ## Dependency Diagram